Trade/other name(s): Zelboraf

 - If you have any type of liver disease (including hepatitis).
 This drug may affect the liver.
 If this happens, your doctor may need to adjust your dose.

 - If you have ever been diagnosed with heart problems, especially long QT syndrome or an abnormal heart rhythm, or if you have been told you have low blood levels of potassium, calcium, or magnesium (which can affect the heart).
-Vemurafenib can cause a change in electrical activity in the heart, which can lead to irregular heartbeats and can be life threatening.
+See “Precautions” section.
 People with long QT syndrome or low blood levels of these minerals should not take this drug.

 - If you have any other medical conditions such as bleeding problems, kidney disease, congestive heart failure, diabetes, gout, or infections.
 These conditions may require that your medicine dose, regimen, or timing be changed.